cfpb/design-manual/identity/color-principles.md

 ### Primary colors

-The primary color palette for the CFPB is green and black, including midtones and tints, and thoughtful use of whitespace.
+<p>The primary color palette for the CFPB is green and black, including midtones and tints, and thoughtful use of whitespace.</p>

 {::nomarkdown}
 <!-- Copy the full `figure` block for each color -->